Bhuvaneshpts/Twitter-Sentiment-Analysis/README.md

 kaggle datasets download kazanova/sentiment140

-Fetch the datasets locally in the colab.
+Step 2: Fetch the datasets locally in the colab.

-Next Extract the Zip file to csv format.
+Step 3: Next Extract the Zip file to csv format.

 Import the dependencies

-Next done EDA process on the dataset.
+Step 4: Next done EDA process on the dataset.

-After that using of PorterStemmer library to stem the content to lower and then split the content.
+Step 5: After that using of PorterStemmer library to stem the content to lower and then split the content.

-Print the stemmed content.
+Step 6: Print the stemmed content.

-Then create X and Y variables.
+Step 7: Then create X and Y variables.

 X = twitter_data['stemmed_content'].values
 Y = twitter_data['target'].values